petrspelos/common-issues/Issues/VisualStudioBreakOnException.md

 # Ensure Visual Studio Breaks on Exceptions

-**This ensure the Visual Studio IDE breaks when an Exception is thrown.
-This is very handy to catch any erros during debug.**
+**This ensures that the Visual Studio IDE breaks when an Exception is thrown.
+This is very handy to catch any errors while debugging.**

 __To Enable__